compulim/react-chain-of-responsibility/README.md

 - `<Video>` will render `<video>` if content type is `'video/*'`, otherwise, will pass to next middleware (`<Binary>`)
 - `<Binary>` is a catch-all and will render as a link

+Notes: props passed to `<Next>` will override original props, however, `request` cannot be overridden.

 ### Make a render request

 Before calling any components or hooks, the `<Provider>` component must be set up with the chain.